drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

-This emulator is available for Windows x64<br>
+This emulator is available for Windows-x64.<br>
-I recommend that you convert the original Redump ISO file to an optimized XISO file, which is smaller.
+I recommend that you convert the original Redump ISO file to an optimized XISO file, which is smaller.<br>
 You can find a tool in the 'Simple Launcher' tools menu that can optimize original Xbox ISO files.

 ## Microsoft Xbox 360 XBLA